Motor Bearing Noise Troubleshooting Guide: Causes, Diagnosis & Prevention

 Lubrication Issues

-Illustration of damaged bearings caused by lubrication failure
+Illustration of motor bearing damage caused by insufficient, excessive, or contaminated lubrication

 Contamination

-Ingress of dust, water, chemicals, or metal particles leads to abrasive wear, surface roughness, and noise.
+Dust, water, chemicals, fibers, or metal particles can enter the bearing and lubricant, causing abrasive wear, corrosion, surface roughness, and abnormal noise.

 Misalignment